 It’s that time of year again!
-Here is a collection of travel-friendly products and services that I’ve had a chance to test-drive over the course of this year – and can heartily recommend to you.
-They make perfect gifts for the traveler in your life – whether or not they’re always on the road.
+Here is a collection of perfect travel gifts and travel-friendly products and services that I’ve had a chance to test-drive over the course of this year – and can heartily recommend to you.
+They make perfect travel gifts for the traveler in your life – whether or not they’re always on the road.

 And as you’ll notice, you’ll get some customized discounts on some of the goodies in here….